Azure-Samples/mcp-sdk-functions-hosting-python/README.md

 1. Run `azd deploy`.
 (See azd command [reference](https://learn.microsoft.com/azure/developer/azure-developer-cli/reference).)
 1. Open command palette in VS Code (`Command+Shift+P/Cntrl+Shift+P`) and search for **Azure Functions: Deploy to Function App**.
 Then select the name of the function app to deploy to.

-## Built-in server authentication with EasyAuth
+## Built-in server authentication with Easy Auth

-The server is configured with EasyAuth, which is an integration with Azure Functions that implements the requirements of the [MCP authorization specification](https://modelcontextprotocol.io/specification/2025-06-18/basic/authorization#authorization-server-discovery).
+The server is configured with [Easy Auth](https://learn.microsoft.com/azure/app-service/overview-authentication-authorization), which is an integration with Azure Functions that implements the requirements of the [MCP authorization specification](https://modelcontextprotocol.io/specification/2025-06-18/basic/authorization#authorization-server-discovery).
 For example, when a client first connects to the MCP server, it'd get a 401 response with header containining the path to Protected Resource Metadata (PRM).
 The client can use the PRM's information to locate the identity provider, which is Entra in this case.
 That's why when connecting to the server, you're prompted to authenticate.
 Once you do, Entra returns an access token to the client, which uses it in a new call to connect to the server.

 ### Support for other clients